wirehack/mosaic/readme.md

 # Mosaic

-Mosaic is a backend kit written in Go you can use to boost development.
+Mosaic is a backend kit written in Go that you can use to boost development.